-Our conservation easements protect nearly 21,000 acres of land across five counties, from the deserts to the mountains.
+Our conservation easements protect nearly 21,000 acres of land across six counties, from the deserts to the mountains.

 The organization is actively seeking to conserve agricultural properties and properties that provide public access.
 However, we are open to and welcome all inquiries.